Anoncoin/anoncoin-website/resources/Anonymity_of_cryptocurrencies.md

 <!-- -->

 -   One has to get 1000 DarkCoins and stake them in order to set up a MasterNode.
-The developpers' philosophy is to set a high cost to run Masternodes, so they're more difficult to compromise [<https://darkcointalk.org/threads/development-update-august-19-2014.2086>](/https://darkcointalk.org/threads/development-update-august-19-2014.2086).
+The developpers' philosophy is to set a high cost to run Masternodes, so they're more difficult to compromise.

 <!-- -->